cortesi/modd/README.md

 # Install

-Modd is a single binary with no external dependencies, released for OSX, Linux, FreeBSD, NetBSD and OpenBSD.
+Modd is a single binary with no external dependencies, released for OSX, Windows, Linux, FreeBSD, NetBSD and OpenBSD.
 Go to the [releases page](https://github.com/cortesi/modd/releases/latest), download the package for your OS, and copy the binary to somewhere on your PATH.

 If you have a working Go installation, you can also say

     go get github.com/cortesi/modd/cmd/modd

+Note that modd requires *bash* to be on your PATH.
+On Windows, one easy way to accomplish this is to use [Babun](https://babun.github.io/).

 # Quick start